Skip to main content

 Cloud-synced collectionsGit-native file-based

-JSON format (opaque).bru format (readable)
+JSON format (opaque).bru format (human-readable)

-Account requiredNo account
+Account requiredNo account needed

 Pre-request scripts✅ JavaScript scripting